 Historical events are more likely to require the use of paper indexes, bibliographies and news services.
 Check the "Historical News" section of this guide for information about what is available.
 Ask yourself: Do I want national, regional or local coverage?

-Canadian Major Dailies provides fulltext access to all the major national and regional newspapers in Canada.
+Canadian Newsstream provides fulltext access to all the major national and regional newspapers in Canada.
 It is current, minus the last two days, and although coverage varies by publication, most are indexed from the early 1990s to the present.

 To search within a specific newspaper, simply add the paper's name in 'publication title'.
 For example:

-Landsdowne Park [citation…] and Ottawa Citizen [publication title]
+Landsdowne Park [anywhere] and Ottawa Citizen [publication title]

 The "Websites" section of this guide provides a list of "Links Pages (Portals)" that contain links to the websites of many local papers.

 In most cases, news articles that are available on microfilm from another university can be obtained via interlibrary loan.
 In the case of an online fulltext article, it may depend on the specific publisher and the copyright.
-Interlibrary loan requests can be made through RACER.
+Interlibrary loan requests can be made through Omni or by using the Blank Request Form.

 Canadian Press Newswire can be searched through Canadian Business & Current Affairs (CBCA).
 Full text stories are available from 1994 onwards.